lusaisai/FindMeGoogleIP/README.md

 FindMeIP
 ========
-Query thousands of dns servers to find the ip of a certain host such as google.
+Query thousands of dns servers to find the ips of google.

 Explain